 Prior to ArcGIS 9.2, spatial references were low precision.
 Each integer coordinate was allotted 31 bits rather than the 53 bits provided by high-resolution spatial references created and maintained with versions 9.2 and higher.
-With low precision, you have to specify a domain extent as well as a resolution value.
-A large domain extent is only possible with low resolution values.
-Consequently, values reflecting a high resolution demanded undersized domains, which were often too small for many projected coordinate systems such as universal transverse Mercator (UTM) or state plane.
+If you created your data prior to ArcGIS 9.2, migrate your datasets to allow them to store high-precision spaital data.

 With a high-precision spatial reference, the resolution and coordinate system define an extent for your dataset, cutting out the need for a user-defined domain extent.
 The default resolution of 0.0001 meters is precise enough for most data and does not restrict your extent as a low-precision spatial reference would.
 Therefore, there is no need to strike a balance between domain extent and resolution with a high-precision spatial reference since it offers both in unison.

-Converting personal geodatabase data to high precision takes two steps: upgrading your geodatabase and upgrading your spatial reference.
+Converting geodatabase data to high precision requires the following two steps:

 For more information on converting to high precision via this and other methods, see Migrating to high precision.